modernweb-dev/rocket/README.md

 npx rocket init
 ```

-`rocket init` creates `rocket-config.js`, `docs/pages/index.rocket.md`, and a removable
+`rocket init` creates a compact Atlas docs starter, including `rocket-config.js`,
+`docs/pages/sharedData.js`, starter Markdown Pages, a static JSON Page for a Request Demo, and a
-project-local Rocket Agent Skill.
+removable project-local Rocket Agent Skill.
 It also adds npm scripts when the names are available:

 ```json
 {